 The Company's access to capital is and may continue to be extremely limited, as a consequence of the development stage nature of the Company's business, the Company's recent operating results, the Company's business focus on the cultivation, processing and distribution of cannabis products in violation of the CSA, and the dynamics of the capital markets.
 This inhibits the ability of the Company to fund operations and investments in growth initiatives.
 The Company's financial results, financial condition, business and prospects are and may continue to be materially adversely affected by its limited access to capital.
-The Company's inability to access capital required to operate and grow the Company's business may result in the inability of the Company to meet its obligations to third parties.
-In addition, the Company's Convertible Debentures in the principal amount of \$22.1 million mature on October 13, 2023, and there is no assurance that the Company will be able to close on the proposed transaction that would forgive the outstanding indebtedness owing under the Convertible Debentures on the terms negotiated in the letter of intent described in the Form 10-K or at all, secure financing to repay the maturing Convertible Debentures or extend the maturity thereof.
-The inability of the Company to close on the proposed transaction that would forgive the outstanding indebtedness owing under the Convertible Debentures, secure additional financing, refinance or secure an extension of existing obligations of the Company could lead to the inability of the Company to meet its obligations to third parties and the insolvency of the Company.
+The Company's inability to access capital required to operate and grow the Company's business may result in the inability of the Company to meet its obligations to third parties, which in turn could lead to the insolvency of the Company.